nawras-bar/web-sites/README.md

 ## purpose
 Just an update for the README file to make a conflict.
 Need to update the file for the tag merging.

+## Getting started section

+Just update the README file to close the Issue that we created.